Alvaiázere

-Alvaiázere ([alvɐˈjazɨɾɨ]) is a municipality in the district of Leiria in Portugal.
+Alvaiázere ([alvɐˈjazɨɾɨ]) is a portuguese municipality in the historical Beira Litoral province, in Central Region and district of Leiria.
 The population in 2011 was 7,287, in an area of 160.48 km2.

 The municipality is bordered by the municipalities of Ansião (to the north), Figueiró dos Vinhos (to the northeast and east), Ferreira do Zêzere (to the southeast), Ourém (to the southwest) and Pombal (to the west).
 The present Mayor is Paulo Delgado Morgado, elected by the Social Democratic Party.
 The municipal holiday is on June 13.

-Origin of the name Alvaiázere: from the Arabic word "Al-Baiaz" (the falconer); lands of the falconer.
+The name of Alvaiázere originates from the Arabic word al-bayyāz (البياز, 'the falconer'), and thus means 'lands of the falconer'.
 Manuel Vieira da Silva Borges e Abreu, 1st Baron of Alvaiázere was the main physician of King John VI of Portugal.

 Parishes

 Administratively, the municipality is divided into 5 civil parishes (freguesias):